junwatu/clothes-recommendation/blog/README.md

     ![setup key](images/create-dev-key.png)

     Use the key for the value of `OPENAI_API_KEY` in the `.env` file.
-This file sould be ignored from the repository.
+This file should be ignored from the repository.

 ### Docker